 Where Do You Want to Live?

-Lots in highly desirable areas will be priced higher and may be smaller than those in remote areas.
-You’ll probably pay more for waterfront lots, those that offer dramatic views, or sites located close to recreational or other activities.
+Lots in highly desirable areas of Upstate New York will be priced higher and may be smaller than those in remote areas.
+Land value is determined by demand.
+You’ll probably pay more for waterfront lots, those that offer dramatic views, or sites located close to popular amenities.
 The local school district will also affect the cost of your lot.
-Lots in good school districts are in demand and will cost more than those in lower-quality districts.
+Lots in good school districts are in demand and will cost more than those within the boundaries of lower-performing schools.

-How Much You Need to Pay to Improve the Lot and Prepare It for Building?
+How Much Do You Need to Pay to Improve the Lot and Prepare It for Building?

-Lots that are near established water, electricity and sewer lines can be an excellent deal.
-Paying to extend these services, or install a septic tank or drill a well will add to the cost of site preparation for your lot.
+Lots that are near established water, electricity, and sewer lines can be an excellent deal when it's time to build on your land.
+Paying to extend these services, or install a septic tank or drill a well will add to your site preparation cost.
 You’ll also need to consider the terrain.
-Heavily wooded areas offer privacy, but may require the removal of multiple tress.
+Heavily wooded areas offer privacy but may require the removal of multiple trees.
 If the building site is hilly or rocky, you’ll pay more to prepare the site.
-New Home Source notes that unimproved lots may extend the building timeline and make it harder to get a bank loan.
+Unimproved lots may extend the building timeline beyond standard expectations and make it harder to get a bank loan.
 It’s a good idea to check with home builders when you’re ready to build your home.
-Sites purchased directly from builders are more likely to be improved, which can save you time and money.
+Sites purchased directly from builders are more likely to be ready to build, which can save you time and money.

 How Will You Use the Property?

-Some homeowners want to use their properties for purposes other than just building a house (perhaps for animals).
+Some homeowners want to use their properties for purposes other than just building a house (perhaps you're planning a chicken coop or a pasture).
 But before you buy a home, you may want to make sure it's zoned for that use.
 If you don’t investigate zoning restrictions, you may discover that you can’t use the property the way you planned.

 What About Resale?

-No matter what your reason for purchasing a piece of land, you need to keep resale possibilities in mind.
+No matter your original reason for purchasing a piece of land, you need to keep resale possibilities in mind.
 Will the property you purchase now be desirable when it’s time for you to sell?
 If you buy a large parcel, will you be able to divide it in the future if necessary?
 Will each parcel offer access to a road?
+These might impact your investment.

 Are There Any Rules and Regulations?

-Although you probably won’t have deal with many restrictions with remote lots, those in established communities may come with a few rules.
+Although you probably won’t have to deal with many restrictions with remote lots, those in established communities may come with a few rules.
 Before you sign a contract, ask about local ordinances and homeowner association rules.
-Depending on where you buy, rules may be in place regarding home maintenance, landscaping, the number of vehicles in your driveway, trash collection or noise.
+Depending on where you buy, there could be rules regarding home maintenance, landscaping, the number of vehicles in your driveway, trash collection, noise, and more.
 Looking into the rules and regulations can help you decide if a lot is really the right one for you.

 Revisit Your Budget